pospi/imthumb/README.md

 #### Incompatibilities

-The following features work differently or are otherwise compatible with timthumb.
+The following features work differently or are otherwise incompatible with timthumb.
 You might want to stick to it if you depend on any of these things:

 * Progressive JPEGs are saved by default unless the parameter `p` is explicitly set to `0`.